University of Illinois Chicago College of Pharmacy: Urban Pipeline Program

-Through its investigation of the issue of low representation of underrepresented minority students in pharmacy school, the College concluded that this disparity was due to a lack of exposure among minority elementary and high schoolers to the profession.
-To address these issues, the College and the Chicago Public Schools Department of College and Career Preparation partnered with industry leaders to offer a comprehensive pharmacy program for high schoolers with the goal of cultivating the next generation of URM pharmacists.
+Through its investigation of the issue of low representation of underrepresented minority students in pharmacy school, college staff and administrators concluded that the disparity was due to a lack of exposure among minority elementary and high school students to the profession.
+To address these issues, the college and the Chicago Public Schools Department of College and Career Preparation partnered with industry leaders to offer a comprehensive pharmacy program for high school students, the Urban Pipeline Program.
+It is an eight-week, comprehensive, academic, experiential, mentoring, and professional and social-development summer enrichment program. to cultivate the next generation of URM pharmacists.

-The Urban Pipeline Program is an eight-week, comprehensive, academic, experiential, mentoring and professional- and social-development summer enrichment program.
-Guiding the program is the "Theoretical and Conceptual Framework Model for Success" that was developed by drawing from the literature on higher education student success and further informed by the Educational Policy Institute's Pathways to College Network Framework.